janisto/yii-ycm/README.md

 ### v1.1.3

-- Options to disable create, update and/or delete actions for a model
+- Options to disable create, update and/or delete actions for a model.
 - Update libraries.
+- Fix: analytics setup forms with csrf validation.

 ### v1.1.2